 21. The French Army invented camouflage

-I bet many didn’t know this France fact.
+Many may not know this, but it’s one of the best facts about France.
 France is certainly known for its fashion, but it may be a shock that they also invented the best military garb we all know best.
 The French Army first began wearing camouflage during WWI, commissioning artists to help them blend into their surroundings.

 22. France also invented the hot air balloon